APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 - Clery training requirements

-	- requires "recognition" ie literacy
+	- Requires "recognition" i.e. introduce the concept of literacy

 - Title IX posting requirements

-	- key elements
+	- Key Elements

 - Both of the above require that the student be trained or notified *at least* once